Suyogwanjari29/My_Python_learning/README.md

 <H2>Day 3</H2>

 On day 3 I learned about various datatypes available in Python such as int, string, complex, binary, and boolean

+<H3>Day 4</H3>

+Performed various operations on the list and solved Problems